Reproduction of bees by layering

 In conclusion, the natural swarming of bees, as a rule, is an undesirable phenomenon for beekeepers.
 The use of cuttings, as well as methods such as Simmens and Taranov, are effective ways to prevent it.

-Watch the video: Understanding Fixing A Laying Worker Colony Drone Layers (May 2024).
+Watch the video: Understanding Fixing A Laying Worker Colony Drone Layers (December 2024).